 TOWN OF DEWEY BEACH INVESTMENT POLICY

+IMPLEMENTATION PLAN

-The purpose of this document is to establish the investment policy for the Town of Dewey Beach, Delaware.
+The purpose of this document is to establish the plan for implementing the investment policy for the Town of Dewey Beach, Delaware as specified in Section 24 of the Town Code.
 This policy involves money that is both long term and short term as identified to provide for the town’s requirements.
 Adjustments to meet the Town’s needs (as provided by the Town Manager) can be accomplished as needed at the direction and action of the Investment Committee.
 The Investment Committee will review the investment report and provide a quarterly update to the Commissioners and the Town Manager.

 Scope